 This page continues the discussion of news vocabulary that began in Understanding the News in English.
-That page talked about different news media (newspapers, magazines, radio, TV, and video), reporters and other journalists and how they find and report the news, and different websites that make it easier to understand English-language news.
+That page talked about different news media (newspapers, magazines, radio, TV, and video), how journalists find and report the news, and different websites that make it easier to understand English-language news.

 (The news vocabulary is printed in italics, with an explanation right after each word.)

-Most newspapers are printed in columns, so that several stories may sit on a page side by side, with the details of each story directly underneath its headline (the larger-print title to the article.)
+Most newspapers are printed in columns, (narrow lines of print) so that several stories may sit on a page side by side, with the details of each story directly underneath its headline (the larger-print title to the article.)